Alfonso Bonzo

-Alfonso Bonzo is a 1986 children's book by Andrew Davies and a 1990 children's short-lived television series adapted from the book by the author.
-The series starred Alex Jennings as Alfonso Bonzo and Scott Riley as Billy Webb.
+Alfonso Bonzo is a 1986 British children's book by Andrew Davies.
+A television adaptation was broadcast on BBC 1 starring Alex Jennings as Alfonso Bonzo and Scott Riley as Billy Webb.

-Billy Webb is a young boy who likes to swap things with his school mates.
+Billy Webb is a young boy who likes to swap things with his schoolmates.
 He meets Alfonso Bonzo, an "Italian exchange student" who also has a talent for swapping things (thus his self-description: he is an Italian student who exchanges things).
 Alfonso offers Billy a variety of temporary swaps to demonstrate his abilities: Billy's boring old dog for a greyhound that does ballet, the wonky Webb family television for a new model with a button that lets the viewer become part of the action, Billy's battered schoolbag full of unfinished homework for a brand new schoolbag containing a file folder that magically produces finished homework, but, each swap has disadvantages as well as advantages, and Alfonso Bonzo cuts an increasingly sinister figure as he leads up to one last swap, this one for keeps.

-The TV series later had a spinoff called Billy Webb's Amazing Stories, featuring Billy's further (non-Alfonso-related) adventures.
+The television series later had a spinoff called Billy Webb's Amazing Story, featuring Billy's further (non-Alfonso-related) adventures, broadcast in 1991.